ClarenceBallensky/CS3310_Assignment2_Anagrams/README.md

 This program ignores...
 * distinctions between upercase and lowercase numbers.
 For example, “Elvis” and “lives” will be identified as anagrams of one another.
 * punctuation, including apostrophes.
-For example, "b'est" and "be'ts" will be identified as anagrams of one another.
+For example, "t'ar", "ra't", and "art" will be identified as anagrams of one another.
 * accent markers.
 For example, "cät" and "act" will be identified as anagrams of one another.
 * duplicates.
 For example, if there are two instances of "bake" in the input file, "bake" will appear twice in its respective anagram group in the output file.